 Join us every Wednesday at noon in the UCSB Music Bowl for FREE performances by some of the best world music artists in the Santa Barbara area!

 The World Music Series is co-presented by the UCSB MultiCultural Center and the Ethnomusicology Program in the Department of Music.

 Gamelan is the celebrated gong orchestra of Indonesia.
-Led by Richard North, the UCSB Gamelan Ensemble will showcase an ancient style of gamelan from Cirebon, West Java, that ranges from calm and contemplative to exuberant and energetic, featuring dynamic drumming, lively interlocking rhythms, and exciting mask dancing.
+Led by Richard North, the UCSB Gamelan Ensemble will showcase an ancient style of gamlean from Cirebon, West Java, featuring dynamic drumming, delicate melodies and lively interlocking rhythms.